caprinux/WhiteHacks-2021-Writeups/Writeups/Crypto/Secure Banking/README.md

 New string: 66726f6d3d506574657226616d6f756e743d3230800000000000000000000000000000000000000000000001382666726f6d3d41646d696e26616d6f756e743d31303030303030
 ```

 The string and signature will be printed in hex by default.
-Hence when we return this to the bank system, we want to convert the new string from hex to bytes and bytes to ascii.
+Hence when we return this to the bank system, we want to convert the new string from hex to bytes and bytes to base 64 encoded string.

 This can be easily done with [CyberChef](https://gchq.github.io/CyberChef/)